MGH CASI Early Career Pilot Awards

 To apply, please submit a complete application to this link: https://redcap.link/CASIPilotAwards

-3. Cover letter (1-page limit), stating the nature of appointment at MGH, describing independent accomplishments, and discussing expected career goals.
+Cover letter (1-page limit), stating the nature of your appointment at MGB, describing independent accomplishments, and discussing expected career goals.

 a.
 Specific aims